Nomad-Media/samples-js/media-manager/Readme.md

 ## Create Video

 To create a video, select the main video and, optionally, the thumbnail image.
-Then select `video` for the media type and enter the informattion for the video in the fields below.
+Then select `video` for the media type and enter the information for the video in the fields below.
 Then click the `Upload` button.

 ![](images/create-video.png)